Historical Timeline of Los Angeles

 2023 - SUPER NINTENDO WORLD™ opens at Universal Studios Hollywood, featuring the groundbreaking Mario Kart™ ride.

-2023 - The Hollywood Sign, LA Coliseum, Millennium Biltmore Hotel, Warner Bros. and El Cholo celebrate their centennials.
+2023 - The Hollywood Sign, LA Coliseum, Biltmore Los Angeles, Warner Bros. and El Cholo celebrate their centennials.

 2023 - More LA milestones include Dine LA (15th anniversary), Fugetsu-Do (120th), Natural History Museum (110th), Bob Baker Marionette Theatre (60th), Catch One (50th) and Walt Disney Concert Hall (20th).